SkyfengBiuBiu/Web-Project-Based-On-Django/README.md

 Must Have Features | Implementation Description | Timetable
 ------------------ | -------------------------- | ---------
  1.Use a virtual environment | 1.Add virtualenv environment settings in this project.<br>2.Add Pillow in “Pipfile” and “requirement.txt” for supporting Django’s ImageField. | 31.10.2018
- 2.Get the Web development basics right | 1.CSS and HTML checking is underway.<br>2.Code refactoring and commenting is underway. | 28.11.2018
+ 2.Get the Web development basics right | 1.CSSs and HTMLs are validated.<br>2.Code refactoring and commenting are improved. | 28.11.2018
  3.Test also with DEBUG=False in Django project’s settings.py | 1.Deployment on Heroku is working with DEBUG=False. | 21.11.2018
  4.User App Functionality | 1.Admin user model is implemented using Django’s Admin functionality.<br>2.Admin user has full CRUD permissions to manipulate all of the website data. <br>3.Normal user model is implemented based on Django’s User model. <br>4.Normal user can join the site, and existing users can delete their accounts. <br>5.Existing user can login and logout site. <br>6.Existing user can enter, modify and delete their mandatory information, including first name, last name, phone number, address.
 We use first name and last name as users’ real name.
 And they also can modify their additional information, including age, gender, date of birth, and photo. | 28.11.2018
  5.Profile App Functionality | 1.Each user has their own profile page, presenting their basic information, post list, friend list and discussion list. <br>2.The privacy settings include “just me”, “friends”, “public”.
 User can modify their privacy settings for different data: real name, email, phone, address, friend list. <br>3.User can edit and save all of their own data using their profile edit page. | 28.11.2018
  6.Friendship App Functionality | 1.Admin friendship model is implemented using Django's Admin functionality. <br>2.Admin user has full CRUD permissions to manipulate all of the website data. <br>3.Existing friendship model is implemented based on relationship between sender and recipient.<br>4.Existing users can see all users and view every user's basic profile. <br>5.Existing users can send friendship request to corresponding users from profile page.
-Besides, They can check their sent friendship request and delete it, they can check received friendship request from others and choose to accept or decline it. <br>6.Existing users can view their friendship list once friendship request is accepted, or they can view notification list which shows declined information | 28.11.2018
+Besides, They can check their sent friendship request and delete it, they can check received friendship request from others and choose to accept or decline it. <br>6.Existing users can view their friendship list once friendship request is accepted, or they can view notification list which shows declined information. | 28.11.2018
  7.Discussions App Functionality | 1.Admin Discussion and ChatMessage models are implemented using Django's Admin functionality. <br>2.Admin user has full CRUD permissions to manipulate all of the website data. <br>3.Existing Discussion model is implemented to build a channel for communication between the creator and users. <br>4.Existing ChatMessage (Comments) model is implemented to convey information among discussion members.
 It involves the features, such as user, headline (presenting time) and message content.<br>5.__Existing user can view his or her created/enrolled discussion list, and create new discussions with related topic (Only selected users can enroll these discussions).
 Besides enrolling the discussions, they also have the right to leave.__ <br>6.Existing user can send chat messages to others in the enrolled discussion.
 The presentation of messages would be updated every five seconds.
 In the situation, he or she would like to hide the message, both the message sender and the discussion creator could delete it. | 28.11.2018
  8.Use GitLab’s Issue Board for handling tasks | 1.Add project tags: design, development, feature, testing, bug, improvement, production.<br>2.Publish project tasks on the GitLab’s Issue Board. <br>3.Assign tasks to group members. <br>4.Monitor the progress of the project and each tasks. | 28.11.2018
  9.GitLab commits | 1.Important GitLab commits have small and precise commit messages. | 28.11.2018
- 10.Be aware of your project’s progress | 1.The must have features are almost implemented at this point.<br>2.Three one-star features have been implemented completely. <br>3.Three two-stars features have been implemented and maybe improved in this week. <br>4.Some other features will been considered in the future. | 28.11.2018
+ 10.Be aware of your project’s progress | 1.The must have features are almost implemented at this point.<br>2.Three one-star features have been implemented completely. <br>3.Three two-stars features have been implemented completely.<br>4.Some other features will been considered in the future. | 28.11.2018
  11.Deploy your site to Heroku, and update the deployment often | 1.Successfully deploying our site to Heroku with DEBUG=False.<br>2.Updating is done twice a week. | 28.11.2018

 ## Planned +2 features

-The features that we have implemented and will implement are listed below.
+The features that our group has completed are listed below.

 ### One star features

 Features | Status | Timetable
 -------- | ------ | ---------
-1.Exceptional quality of the initial project plan document | Complete | 07.11.2018
+1.Exceptional quality of the initial project plan document | Completed | 07.11.2018
-2.Mid-project check-in shows faster than expected progress | Underway | 21.11.2018
+2.Mid-project check-in shows faster than expected progress | Completed | 21.11.2018
-3.Make users and discussions searchable | Underway | 28.11.2018
-4.Email validation on sign-up | Complete | 15.11.2018
+3.Email validation on sign-up | Completed | 15.11.2018
-5.Use separate Django apps for different parts of your project | Complete | 04.11.2018 6.Status messages on the users’ profile pages | Underway | 28.11.2018
+4.Use separate Django apps for different parts of your project | Completed | 04.11.2018 5.Status messages on the users’ profile pages | Partly implemented | 28.11.2018

 ### Two star features

 Features | Status | Timetable
 -------- | ------ | ---------
-1.Reset forgotten password | Complete | 12.11.2018
+1.Reset forgotten password | Completed | 12.11.2018
-2.Using Bootstrap for mobile friendliness | Underway | 28.11.2018
+2.Using Bootstrap for mobile friendliness | Completed | 28.11.2018
-3.Use PostgreSQL as database | Complete | 03.11.2018
+3.Use PostgreSQL as database | Completed | 03.11.2018

 ## Pages and navigation